luke-beep/all-about-windows/README.md

 9. Change energy plan.
 Open control panel and search for power plan.
 Then select **show additional plans** and select **Ultimate Performance**.

+10. Run SystemPropertiesAdvanced in WIN + R. Then hit settings for performance.
+Then select **Adjust for best performance**.

+11. If you external drives open up SystemP+ropertiesAdvanced and open up settings for Performance.
+Then go to advanced and under virtual memory select **No paging file**.
+This will disable the paging file on your external drives. **Note: do not do this on your main drive.**

 ### **Service Tweaks**

 ---